ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 ### from Specification to Behaviour
 In the provided specification, we can find functional requirements.
 We take those requirements to define "scenarios" or "flows".
 Every scenario will enable a behaviour.<br/>
 Looking at our code, we can see that every scenario has a direct connection to one of the requirements.<br/>
+It's no longer about modular components only.
+We are talking about modular behaviour.<br/>

 ### A first look